• Skip to primary navigation

 Gluten-Free Irish Soda Bread Ingredients

-• Gluten-Free Flour: Bob Red Mill 1 to 1 Gluten-Free Flour is what I used in this recipe.
+• Gluten-Free Flour: Bob's Red Mill 1 to 1 Gluten-Free Flour is what I used in this recipe.
 Not every gluten-free flour blend is created equally, therefore make sure to weigh your flour.

 • Buttermilk: Buttermilk is part of the leavening agent that reacts with the baking soda allowing the bread to rise in this no-yeast bread.
 It also provides moisture to the bread and adds a wonderful flavor.

-• Egg: The egg adds richness and density.
+• Egg: One large egg adds richness and density.

 • Salt: Helps bring out the flavor.

-• Baking Soda and Baking Powder: In this recipe, I used both baking powder and baking soda to help give the bread a lift, but you can always leave out the baking powder for a more traditional Irish soda bread recipe.
+• Baking Soda & Baking Powder: In this recipe, I used both baking powder and baking soda to help give the bread a lift.

 Why is there an "X" on top of Irish Soda Bread?